Fire Chief Salary

-The majority of Fire Chiefs in the United States — just under nine-tenths — boast more than 10 years of experience in their profession.
-Salaries stretch from $46K to $120K per year, and the median is $75K annually.
+Around nine in ten of Fire Chiefs in the United States have been in the field for more than 10 years.
+Pay can fall anywhere from $47K to $120K per year, but median earnings come to around $73K annually.
 It's heartening to note that most people in this field love their work, finding it both fun and rewarding.
-Medical benefits are awarded to most, and a majority earn dental coverage.
-Participants in PayScale's salary questionnaire
+Medical benefits are awarded to most, and the larger part earn dental coverage.
+The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Fire Chief